lewismj/tiki/README.md

 - Search is very much _work in progress_ with very basics done, PVS, Null move pruning & Late move reduction.
   - Likely requires some additional work to visualize search tree and spot any suboptimal choices.
-  - Transposition table is basic at present and require test cases for UCI, when parsing 'position ... moves ...' commands, to ensure hashing is correct (simple move ordering tests in place).
+  - Transposition table is basic at present and require test cases for UCI, when parsing 'position ... moves ...' commands, to ensure hashing is correct (simple move ordering tests done).
 - Time control implemented.
-- Eval, just using old NNUE model (Need to create a handcrafted evaluation and then simple NNUE style model).
+- Eval, Hand-crafted evaluation, (also using early NNUE model to verify) need to expand to some sort of simple NNUE.